Swati-Tanu/Bouncing-Balls/README.md

 #### Since this is an example project, I'd encourage you to clone and rename this project to use for your own purposes.
 It's a good starter boilerplate.

 * Clone or download the repository to your local machine.
-* Open the index.html file of the Project directory in your preferred browser to view the website.
+* Open the index.html file in your preferred browser to view the website.
 * Explore the code by opening the file in a text editor and following the comments.

 ## Demo